-Expect more SEC scrutiny of asset managers, and Fed supervision of the very largest.
+Expect more SEC scrutiny of asset managers.

 Asset managers who tuned in to last month's Financial Stability Oversight Council's conference regarding the industry's potential systemic importance heard no surprises.
 The US Treasury Department and regulators did not defend the September 2013 report by the Office of Financial Research ("OFR Report") which had suggested that the industry's activities as a whole were systemically important.